NVIDIA-AI-IOT/YOLOv5-with-Isaac-ROS/README.md

 pip install -v .
 ```
 - Download the [utils](https://github.com/ultralytics/yolov5/tree/master/utils) folder from the Ultralytics YOLOv5 project and put it in the `yolov5_isaac_ros` folder of this repository.
-- Finally, your file structure should look like this (not showing all files here):
+- Finally, your file structure should look like this (all files not shown here):
 ```
 .
 +- workspaces